Vessel (2018)- June 28 & July 12, 2018

-MELAZA II (2018-2019) DO continues to explore the colonial relationship between the USA and Puerto Rico, but now in light of Hurricane María.
+DO delves deep in the exploration of the colonial relationship between the USA and Puerto Rico, with a focus on post-Hurricane María.
 This new phase is being created in collaboration with artists based in Puerto Rico.

-Melaza (2017) A dance theater piece based that explores the colonial relationship between the Puerto Rico and the Unites States of America.
+Melaza (2017) A dance theater piece that explores the colonial relationship between Puerto Rico and the Unites States of America- with a focus on its impact on marginalized communities, particularly within the paradigm of Hurricane María.

 Running in Stillness (2015-2017) A dance theater piece based on mass incarceration, and its impact on women, families, and the community.